 The protection of your data at certified-senders.org and summit.certified-senders.org

-The Certified Senders Alliance is a service from eco – Association of the Internet Industry, Lichtstrasse 43h, 50825 Cologne (hereinafter referred to as “eco”).
+The Certified Senders Alliance is a service from eco – Association of the Internet Industry, Lichtstrasse 43h, 50825 Cologne (hereinafter referred to as “eco”). eco provides this service in cooperation with the German Dialogue Marketing Association (DDV).
 We, as eco, take the protection of your personal data very seriously, and we strictly comply with the regulations of the data protection statutes.
 The following declaration provides you with an overview as to how we ensure this protection.
 In particular, we would like to explain to you – as a visitor to our website, a subscriber to our newsletter, as a guest at one of our numerous events, or as an applicant– which types of data we gather, why we collect these types of data, how we use this data, and how you at any and all times can determine how your personal data is treated.

 According to the General Data Protection Regulation (GDPR) you have various rights which you can assert in relation to us.
 This includes, among others, the right to withdraw consent to the processing of data, in particular data processing for the purposes of marketing.
 The possibility to withdraw consent is typographically highlighted.